amran-bd/java-sprinboot-angular-login/README.md

 # J2EE-Spring boot,Spring-Security, JPA, REST- angular-login
-This is simple application based on angular and rest-api wher user can communication over API from UI to core engine.
+This is simple application Registration and Login based on angular and rest-api wher user can communication over API from UI to core engine.

 Technologies uses:
  -- Java (1.8), J2EE